Yudhjeet/Concepts/README.md

 # Concepts
  These are basic python concepts, you can use the code to understand different components of python.
+They are marked with comments, for better understanding.

  Happy Learning✨

-# ❄️ Northfy